lleviraz/urban_segmentation/docs/index.md

 <h2>Preprocessing</h2>

-As mentioned before, one of the main challenges was to learn how to work with multi-channel GeoTIFF images, instead of the ‘default’ RGB channels.
+As mentioned before, one of the main challenges was to learn how to work with multi-channel GeoTIFF images, instead of the "default" RGB channels.
 We used the [Rasterio python library](https://rasterio.readthedocs.io/en/latest/) which gives access to geospatial raster data processing and manipulation.
 The Coordinate Reference Systems (CRS) of the images (11 channels from ESPG-3857) and matching masks (1 channel with 4 classes, from ESPG-3035, downloaded from [Copernicus](https://land.copernicus.eu/pan-european/GHSL/european-settlement-map/esm-2015-release-2019?tab=metadata)) was not aligned, and we had to perform some **reprojection** in order to align the mask to the images, while trying preserve the proportions of the classes in the mask.